Welcome from Dean Eric Hickey, Ph.D.

-Welcome to the California School of Forensic Studies (CSFS).
-I hope you will take time to explore our website and contact us with any questions.
+I’d like to welcome you to the California School of Forensic Studies (CSFS) at Alliant International University.
+Ours is an innovative school, focused on preparing students for professional careers in the fields of criminology, criminal justice, and forensics.
+I hope you will take time to explore our degree programs and contact us with any questions.

 For the next several years as we continue to grow and fulfill our mission, there will be many opportunities for you to pursue your academic and professional interests with us.
-I invite you to inquire about our programs, research, employment and development opportunities.
+I am excited for the future of CSFS and invite you to inquire about our programs, research, employment and study abroad opportunities.
 You are welcome to contact us today.

 About Dean Eric Hickey